barretodsp/rails_api/README.md

 # Rails

-## Section
+## Project Setup
-This short step-by-step shows how you can run this api locally.
+This step-by-step shows how you can run this api locally.

 Requirements: Ruby 2.5.1 | Ruby on Rails 5.2 | Rspec 3.9 | PostgreSQL 12.1